guettli/passive-protocol-of-thoughts/README.md

-# Passive protocol of thoughts
+# Passive protocol of thoughts.
+A mindfulness exercise.

 The "passive protocol of thoughts" is a meditation method to achieve a mentally clear and emotionally calm and stable state.